 Recommended and Accredited Accommodation

 The University of Suffolk does not own or manage the accommodation recommended to its students.
 Instead, it is provided by private landlords and property managers that we have a close working relationship with.
-Currently, recommended and accredited accommodation is only available on and around the Ipswich Hub, and not at our Partner Colleges.
+Currently, recommended and accredited accommodation is only available on and around the Ipswich campus, and not at our Partner Colleges.

 Athena Hall, the on-campus halls of residence, is the recommended accommodation for first year students or those studying at the University of Suffolk for the first time.
 It was built specifically for our students and the University of Suffolk was involved with the development and planning of the building to ensure it meets our criteria.
 Being on-campus halls of residence, Athena Hall does not require accreditation, but it does meet the requirements nevertheless.
 Athena Hall is perfectly positioned to get the most from student life when you are just beginning your journey.

 Accredited off-campus accommodation can be a useful alternative to on-campus living for those working within a budget or looking for a property with specific characteristics, such as a specific location or offering car parking.
+Members of our Accreditation Scheme will only be able to advertise to students via the University of Suffolk if their electrical wiring and gas inspection certificates are current; an incentive for the property to be kept safe and well maintained.

 Recommended and accredited accommodation is furnished, utility bills and broadband costs are included in the rental price (unless otherwise stated).
+Prices are typically quoted weekly for convenience.

 Properties recommended by the University of Suffolk are suggestions only; students are under no obligation to book the accommodation recommended to them.
 Some students may prefer to make their own arrangements in privately rented accommodation.
 Students are responsible for determining suitability of accommodation based on their own individual requirements.